tardate/LittleArduinoProjects/PIC/GettingBlinky/README.md

 I don't really want to fork out for a new (and quite expensive) PICkit 5 that **should** work on macOS, so my choice right now is to hobble along:

 * Develop on macOS MPLAB X IDE v6.20 or v6.30 (and try MPLAB Tools for VS Code).
-* Send my hex file to Windows or Ubuntu to program the device with MPLAB IPE v6.20 and the PICKit 3.
+* Program the device remotely on Ubuntu with MPLAB IPE v6.20 and the PICKit 3.
-    * Even automate this with an Ubuntu machine: see "Remote Control Programming: macOS to Ubuntu to PICkit 3" below, where I demonstrate compiling on macOS and using a script to program remotely on Ubuntu
-* In the meantime, I will continue to look for solutions to get my PICkit 3 working on macOS again.
+* Or program the device locally on macOS with MPLAB X IDE v6.20 or MPLAB IPE v6.20, the PICKit 3, and a compatible USB C adapter.

 #### PIC12F675 Specs